garciagenrique/template_escape/README.md

    <img src="https://cdn.eso.org/images/large/ann18084a.jpg" width="640" height="453"/>
 </p>

-A simple example project to be used as a template.
+A simple template project to provide software to ESCAPE.

 It shows the **basic documentation** a project should include, following the [opensource guide](https://opensource.guide/starting-a-project/):